 Sixth, the costs and community impacts of the ESCR project demand that the project be approached with prudence, ensuring that it can proceed without the threat of legal challenges.
-Based on our conversations with counsel for our respective houses of the State Legislature, it is our belief that a failure by the City to seek parkland alienation legislation leaves the City vulnerable to a lawsuit that could delay the implementation of flood protections and the overall plan.
+Based on legal analysis presented to us by counsel for the State Legislature, it is our belief that a failure by the City to seek parkland alienation legislation leaves the City vulnerable to a lawsuit that could delay the implementation of flood protections and the overall plan.
 We want to restate this strongly today: to avoid the delays that a lawsuit would pose, the City should seek the State Legislature's approval for the project in the form of a parkland alienation bill, which is typically sought by "municipalities wishing to convey, sell, or lease municipal parkland or discontinue its use as a park," according to New York State Parks Recreation and Historic Preservation's Handbook on the Alienation and Conversion of Municipal Parkland.
-Again, we believe that although the Park will be rebuilt, it is incidental to the main purpose of this project- coastal resiliency.
-By its own admission, the City would not be demolishing and rebuilding this park otherwise.